Distributionally Preference Robust Optimization in Multi-Attribute Decision Making

+where each realization of $V$ may be interpreted as a ``state variable'' signifying the state of the DM (the DM's mood, situation, etc.).
+This effectively randomizes the class of utility functions parameterized by random vector $V$ with the support set

-In this setup, the DM's utility preference is described by a random piecewise linear utility function rather than a deterministic function.
-It means the DM's utility may change randomly and is uncertain.
-The uncertainty may arise from uncertainty of the DM's preference or from incomplete and/or inaccurate observation of the DM's preference.
-This motivation has been illustrated in Examples \ref{ex:car} - \ref{ex:Intro-2} where the customer or social preference is expressed randomly.
-In some cases we may require that a utility function has properties on its shape.
-For example, the DM's risk averse preference should be characterised as an increasing concave utility function.
+In this setup, the DM's preference is described by a random PLUF rather than a deterministic function.
+It means that the DM's utility may change randomly and is uncertain.
+The uncertainty may arise from the DM's inconsistent preferences or from incomplete and inaccurate observations of the DM's preference.

+In some cases, we may require that a utility function has properties on its shape.
+For example, the DM's risk-averse preference should be characterized as an increasing concave utility function.
 The support set in the case of increasing concave utility functions is described as

 where matrix

 in which blocks $A_m$ for $m \in \fM$ are